This post may contain affiliate links. Please see my disclosure policy for details.

 Summerhall Edinburgh history

-In its beginnings, Summerhall dates back to a family run brewery based on a farm in 1710.
-The first brewer being Robert McClellan.
+In its beginnings, Summerhall dates back to a family-run brewery based on a farm in 1710.
+The first brewer was Robert McClellan.
 There is nothing left of this place now though apart from a well and a sandstone boundary wall.

 Over the years, this was replaced with the Royal (Dick) Veterinary College which was part of the University of Edinburgh.
 Work began in 1913 and in 1914 was named after the founder of the UK’s second oldest veterinary school Professor William Dick.

-Work ceased in 1914 due to the First World War with young men serving, but it opened in its doors in 1916.
-It remained the The Royal (Dick) School of Veterinary Studies, or the Dick Vet, all the way until 2011 when it moved campus to Easter Bush.
+Work ceased in 1914 due to the First World War with young men serving, but it opened its doors in 1916.
+It remained The Royal (Dick) School of Veterinary Studies, or the Dick Vet, all the way until 2011 when it moved the campus to Easter Bush.

 In 2011, the building was at risk of closure.
 So, it was bought by the McDowell family and is now a village of arts and culture in the centre of Edinburgh.

 Now, it provides employment for over 500 people, gives space for hundreds of artists to produce, holds thousands of shows, and displays the best exhibitions for the world to enjoy.

 It’s more than just a building, it’s a space with an open door policy for open minds.

 Summerhall is easy to reach in central Edinburgh and is located in Summerhall Square.

 It’s easy to access on foot as it’s an easy 20 minutes walk from the Royal Mile.
 It’s also in close distance to Waverley Train Station and the Edinburgh Bus Station.
 If you’re heading here by bike, there are lots of bike rails to secure them outside.